 Published

-Press contact
+Press inquiries

 The Debt Office's operations shall be characterized by an openness to the public and the media.
 The right of access to official business is a cornerstone of Swedish democracy.

-Our press secretary helps you get in touch with the right person so that you can get your questions answered quickly and easily.
-The press secretary can also provide you with material, answer comprehensive questions about our business and upcoming publications.
+Our press officer helps you get in touch with the right person so that you can get your questions answered quickly and easily.
+He can also provide you with material, answer comprehensive questions about our business and upcoming publications.

 Briefly on the National debt office